 All animals are considered magical by Native Americans.
 Each type of animal is believed to manifest a different kind of magic.
 For example, eagles are considered a highly sacred animal by all tribes.
 They are thought to have healing properties and their wing and tail feathers yield powerful magic that can only be used by Medicine Men and Women.
 Wolves are seen as symbols of leadership and protection.
 They were prayed to in times of hunting and revered as courageous and loyal.

-The traditional worship practices of the Native American Indians include rhythmic song, drum beating and dance.
+The traditional worship practices of the Native American Indians include rhythmic song, drum beating, and dance.
 References to nature and animals are woven throughout the rituals that the tribes perform.
-The underlying principle in all of Native American ritual is that of connection.
-The connection of people to animals, of animals to nature and of all things to the Great Spirit.
+The underlying principle in all Native American rituals is that of connection.
+The connection of people to animals, of animals to nature, and of all things to the Great Spirit.